 The Dailies

-Saturday: Partly cloudy.
-Highs in the low to mid 60s.
+Saturday: Partly sunny with a chance of rain or snow showers.
+Highs in the low to mid 40s.
+Chance of precipitation 10%.

 As always, please like, share, and interact with us on our social media--on Facebook to share our discussions, and follow us on Twitter @southernctwx to retweet our posts.
 Hit the buttons below to join.